Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 ![alt text](images/wxo_agent5.png)
 ![alt text](images/wxo_agent6.png)

-Next, we scroll down to the **Behavior** section.
-It controls the behavior of the agent and provides context for how to use its tools and agents.
+[Writing Behaviours](https://developer.watson-orchestrate.ibm.com/getting_started/guidelines#writing-instructions-for-agents): Next, we scroll down to the **Behavior** section.
+It is crucial to provide instructions to let agents perform effectively.
+It decides the behavior of the agent and provides context for how to use its tools and agents.

 ![alt text](images/wxo_agent7.png)